|

 Hybridization: Need of Hybridization, Detailed Concept and Types of ...

+Hybridization Linus Pauling introduced the concept of hybridization in order to provide a simple and effective explanation for the characteristic geometrical shapes of polyatomic molecules.
 Hybridization is a process in which atomic orbitals combine to create a set of new hybrid orbitals.
-This involves the blending or mixing of individual atomic orbitals, resulting in a combination with characteristics distinct from the original orbitals.
+This involves the blending or mixing of individual atomic orbitals, resulting in a combination with ...

 |